praharshapm/vsdmixedsignalflow/README.md

 # OpenROAD RTL2GDS flow for Mixed Signal SoC
-This project describes how the physical design of a mixed signal SoC is carried out using OpenROAD tools
+This project describes an analog IP needs to be modified in order to be recognised by placement and routing tools and how the physical design is carried out.

 # Table of Contents